I like hiking in Lapland, for extended periods (6 weeks), alone

 The cell phone remains switched off most of the time, as there's no way to charge it out there.
 (Nor could I charge a GPS when its batteries wore out.)
 I just check text messages once or twice a week.
 I used to lug a Canon EOS 5D or an EOS 3 with an L-series lens, but have since come to my senses and bought a used Canon PowerShot A720 IS specifically for hiking.
 One of these days I might bring an amateur radio transceiver with me.

-For two people, replace the one-person tent with a Hilleberg Nallo 3GT (luxuriously roomy accommodation for two!) and take along a standard Trangia 25 camp stove (with gas burner) and two plastic plates.
+For two people, replace the one-person tent with a Hilleberg Nallo 3GT (luxuriously roomy accommodation for two!) and take along some deodorant, a standard Trangia 25 camp stove (with gas burner) and two plastic plates.
 Even with the Trangia stove, the pakki is most useful for cooking over a fire (e.g. when making evening tea), so I take that along as well.
 For the Trangia, I find that a 450 g (net) gas cylinder is just enough fuel for a week, provided you don't boil a full pot of water to make tea with every meal.
 If you never make tea on the Trangia, a single cylinder will last much longer.
 Gas is very convenient for cooking, but combining leftover gas into a single cylinder is a bit more tedious than pouring spirit from one bottle to another.